OA-PASS/pass-metadata-schemas/README.md

 ## Updating and deploying live schemas

 All schemas in the `schemas` directory are served by github pages.
-When a schema changes, it needs to be deployed to the `gh-pages` branch to be served by http:

-    git subtree push --prefix schemas origin gh-pages

 In addition, the go library exports the schemas and makes them statically available for validation.
 To bake new schemas into the code, do: